 The remaining flux forms slag on top of the molten pool, protecting the weld from oxidation and contamination.
 Hence, there is no need to use an external supply of gas for this method.

 Due to the wind-resistant nature of this operation, stick welding is the most feasible welding method for outdoor jobs.
 It comes handy in repair and maintenance work in farm shops, garages as rust or paint on the metal doesn’t affect the weld quality.
+Check this guide to learn more about Stick welding.

 - Ideal for farm shops, and auto body repair.